olimpialewinska/lottoapp/README.md

 # lottoapp

- --The first custom Flutter app.
+ The first custom Flutter app.
 It displays the latest results of the money lottery games.
 It will be expanded with more functions in the future.